acerbilab/pyvbmc/docsrc/source/api/classes/vbmc.rst

   To perform inference, first initialize a ``VBMC`` object and then call ``vbmc.optimize()`` on the instance.

   By default VBMC assumes noiseless evaluations of the log posterior, but noisy likelihoods can also be handled.
-See :ref:`Example 5: Noisy log-likelihood evaluations` for more details.
+See :ref:`PyVBMC Example 5: Noisy log-likelihood evaluations` for more details.

   See below for more details on the ``VBMC`` class methods and interface.
 The primary entry-points for users are the ``VBMC`` class, which initializes the algorithm, and the :ref:`VariationalPosterior` class, which represents the returned variational solution.
 The :ref:`Basic options` may also be useful.